antonpetkoff/identifier-suggestion/README.md

     - [x] Use the Dataset API to batch, shuffle and repeat

 - [ ] Evaluation
-  - [ ] Split a test set for evaluation after/while training
-  - [ ] Split a validation set for hyperparameter optimization
   - [ ] Add evaluation metrics
     - [ ] Accuracy
     - [ ] Precision